Guide4Ever/covidTrackerWebAPI/README.md

 # covidTrackerWebAPI
-.NET Core 6.0 WebAPI CovidDataTracker
+.NET Core 6.0 WebAPI CovidDataTracker <br>
 Full assignment is available on master branch.
 This is main branch.

 ## Filters (only applicable to app/region/cases)